ouya/docs/purchasing.md

 **Consumable** -- a product which can be purchased repeatedly

-**Subscription** -- a product which will be purchased automatically on a set schedule [not yet implemented]
+**Subscription** -- a product which will be purchased automatically on a set schedule

 #### Initializing the ODK